-“Computer virus” is an umbrella term that includes many different types of viruses, delivery mechanisms, and impacts.
-In defining exactly how computer viruses work, we can split them into two different categories: those that begin to infect and replicate as soon as they land on your computer, and those that lay dormant, waiting for you to trigger them (i.e., waiting for you to unwittingly execute its code).
+Computer virus is an umbrella term that includes many different types of viruses, delivery mechanisms, and impacts.
+To understand how computer viruses work, it’s helpful to split them into two categories: those that begin to infect and replicate as soon as they land on your computer, and those that lie dormant, waiting for you to unwittingly execute the code.

-Viruses have four phases (inspired by biologists’ classification of a real-life virus’s life cycle).
+Computer viruses have four phases (inspired by biologists’ classification of a real-life virus’s life cycle).

 Messaging services: Viruses can be spread through SMS messages or messaging services like Facebook Messenger, WhatsApp, and Instagram.
 There, as with email, they also take the form of malicious links, attachments, or executable files.